bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

 r.send(shellcode)
 ```

-We send our shellcode shellcode with 7 bytes of padding, so it will be executed directly after the `read` system call returns.
+We send our shellcode with 7 bytes of padding, so it will be executed directly after the `read` system call returns.

 # Seccomp

-Even though we can execute arbitrary code, we are not finished yet as seccomp is used to blacklist some systemcalls.
+Even though we can execute arbitrary code, we are not finished yet as seccomp is used to blacklist some system calls.
-`seccomp-tools` (https://github.com/david942j/seccomp-tools) can be used to disassemble these rules and show them in a human readable format.
+`seccomp-tools` (https://github.com/david942j/seccomp-tools) can be used to disassemble these rules and show them in a human-readable format.

 ```
 seccomp-tools dump ./myblog